kyma-project/community/concepts/modularization/modularization_overview.md

 title: Modularization in Kyma
 ---

 With Kyma’s modular approach, you can install exactly the Kyma components you want, making the installation very lightweight and adjusted to your business needs.
-Kyma uses three system components to support the modular approach: The Module Manager, the Lifecycle Manager, and the Runtime Watcher.
+Kyma uses three system components to support the modular approach: Module Manager, Lifecycle Manager, and Runtime Watcher.

 ## Kyma’s Modular Approach
 <!-- diagram still WIP! -->